 By AJ Danboise

 This is one of the most important things you can do for your home this winter.
-Always leave a trickle of water flowing through the main faucet and leave cabinet doors open at night to allow heat to get to the pipes.
-Insulate pipes with heat tape or foam padding sleeves in areas they are exposed such as attics, basements, garages, crawl spaces, or outside walls.
+Always leave a trickle of water flowing through the main faucet and open cabinet doors at night to allow heat to get to the pipes.
+Insulate pipes with heat tape or foam padding sleeves in exposed areas such as attics, basements, garages, crawl spaces, or outside walls.

-If your pipes do freeze, work to unfreeze them as soon as possible.
+If your pipes freeze, work to unfreeze them as soon as possible.
 The longer they stay frozen, the more opportunity the ice has to expand, putting pressure on your pipes, and causing them to burst.
 Know the location of your home’s main water valve.
-If a pipe does burst, you will need to shut off your home’s water immediately and call a professional.
+If a pipe bursts, you need to shut off your home’s water immediately and call a professional.

-White vinegar and water or baking soda and water make great, safe to use, solutions.
-Always remember to turn on and run water down the garbage disposal for about 15 seconds before and after using it to completely flush anything left in the disposal.
+White vinegar and water or baking soda and water make great, safe-to-use solutions.
+Always turn on and run water down the garbage disposal for about 15 seconds before and after using it to flush anything left in the disposal thoroughly.

-The worst thing that can happen when you go to take a shower in the winter is for your water heater to not be working.
+The worst thing that can happen when you shower in the winter is your water heater not working.
 Prevent unit breakdowns by regularly having it professionally serviced.

 Your water heater should also be drained at least once a year to prevent sediment build-up in the bottom.
-When sediment builds up it requires your water heater to work harder, leading to premature breakdowns or necessary replacement.
+When sediment builds up, your water heater must work harder, leading to premature breakdowns or necessary replacement.

 Leaks make pipes more prone to freezing in the winter.
-As a result, a small leak can turn into a major problem in the winter if it freezes.
+As a result, a small leak can become a major winter problem if it freezes.
 At the beginning of each season, check toilets, showers, bathtubs, and sinks for links.
 If you notice a leak this winter, have it repaired as soon as possible to prevent further – or more serious damage.

-Your outside faucets and sprinkler systems are the most exposed part of your home’s plumbing this winter.
+Outside faucets and sprinkler systems are the most exposed part of your home’s plumbing during the winter.
 If left unprotected, it can lead to big problems later on.
-Drain any water hoses and the sprinkler system to make sure no water is left in the pipes.
+Drain any water hoses and the sprinkler system to ensure no water is left in the pipes.
 Then, make sure all outside water valves are turned off.